felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 This extended grid is used to define the _virtual_ positions of the periodically extended potential.
 The term virtual is chosen, because the points lie outside of domain $-0.5 < s < 0.5$ and are used as reference points for the RGI.

-Additionaly, the sparse $(s,psi,zeta)$ grid needs to be extended periodically in regard of the parallel periodic boundary conditions.
+Additionally, the sparse $(s,psi,zeta)$ grid needs to be extended periodically in regard of the parallel periodic boundary conditions.
 The s-grid is periodic (see @eq:periodic:s) is therefore extended by wrapping the array periodically.
 The periodic $zeta_p$-grid has to account for the parallel periodic boundary condition